-Bark containers made of white birch called Makukoonse were used by numerous Eastern Woodland tribes - Ojibwe, Shawnee, Potawatomi, Seneca and Mohawk.
+Bark containers made of white birch called Makukoonse were used by numerous Eastern Woodland tribes - Ojibwe, Shawnee, Potawatomi, Seneca, and Mohawk.
 We are using these as a model for our pine and hickory bark containers.
-They have a snug fitting wood lid with leather pull.
-Very durable, great in your saddle bag, glove box, or purse for supplements, medicinals, needle and thread, or other small items.
+They have a snug-fitting wood lid with a leather pull.
+Very durable, and great in your saddle bag, glove box, or purse for supplements, medicinals, needles, thread, or other small items.

 Buckskin.
 I skin local deer harvested for meat and take the hides through a labor-intensive process, ending up with super soft brain-tanned Buckskin.
 These skins were traditionally used for clothing by the native peoples, as well as being made into various bags and parfleches.
 They were often decorated with porcupine quill in elaborate designs.
 These items are still being made by a handful of artists in the states.
 I try to attend their shows and bring home quilled neckbags for my clients - who wear them riding and elsewhere.
 My buckskin hides make wonderful shoulder bags.
 They feel wonderful and are extremely lightweight.
 I'm experimenting with making journal covers of braintan.
 (I also love to sleep with a hide on my bed!).